This section covers common questions that administrators may have regarding the OSSLT.

 What is the purpose of the OSSLT, and what will be reported this year?

 Student results will be reported to school principals for this assessment year.
-Students who are successful on the 2021 OSSLT field test will have satisfied their Ontario Secondary School Diploma (OSSD) graduation requirement.
+Students who are successful on the 2021–2022 OSSLT will have satisfied their Ontario Secondary School Diploma (OSSD) graduation requirement.

-When will the assessment be administered during the year, and will students who are studying remotely full-time be participating in the assessment?
+When will the test be administered during the year, and will students who are studying remotely full-time be participating in the test?

-EQAO is planning to administer the OSSLT March 23–June 4.
-Grades 10 and 11 and non-graduating Grade 12 students who are studying in person are eligible to take the OSSLT.
-As the literacy graduation requirement for all students graduating during the 2020—2021 school year has been waived, graduating students do not need to take the field test.
+EQAO is planning to administer the OSSLT at two points during the 2021–2022 school year.
+The first is between October 13 and December 1, with individual student results reported by the end of January 2022, and the second is between March 23 and May 18, with individual student results reported by the end of June 2022.
+Grades 10 and 11 students and non-graduating Grade 12 students who are studying in person are eligible to take the OSSLT.
+As the literacy graduation requirement for all students graduating during the 2021—2022 school year has been waived, graduating students do not need to take the test.

 What decisions must school administrators make, and what are EQAO’s assessment guidelines?

-This year school administrators and teachers, with guidance from school boards, will determine the details of the school plan for administering the assessment.
+This year school administrators and teachers, with guidance from school boards, will determine the details of the school plan for administering the test.

 School administrators, in partnership with teachers, are responsible for ensuring that

-- the schedule, locations and other details for writing the assessment including the plan and requirements for students receiving additional time, are determined ahead of time.
+- the schedule, locations and other details for writing the test including the plan and requirements for students receiving additional time, are determined ahead of time.

-- students are supervised at all times during the assessment.
+- students are supervised at all times during the test.

-- assessment materials, including questions, are not copied or shared in any way (e.g., pictures or screenshots are not taken of any content).
+- test materials, including questions, are not copied or shared in any way (e.g., pictures or screenshots are not taken of any content).

-- any issues related to the security of the assessment are reported to EQAO.
+- any issues related to the security of the test are reported to EQAO.

-If a student’s response to a question on an assessment or questionnaire is deemed offensive, the principal may be notified.
+If a student’s response to a question on a test or questionnaire is deemed offensive, the principal may be notified.

 What do the sessions look like?

-The OSSLT is a computer-based assessment that comprises two sessions (Session A and Session B) containing a total of 33 questions: 31 multiple-choice questions (including technologically enhanced multiple-select questions e.g., drag and drop, dropdown menu, checklist) and two constructed open-response questions.
+The OSSLT is a computer-based assessment that comprises two sessions (Session A and Session B) containing a total of 33 questions: 31 multiple-select questions (e.g., multiple-choice, drag and drop, drop-down menu, checklist, text selection) and two constructed open-response questions.
 Each session is designed to be completed in 60 minutes, and students complete each session in one sitting.
 The sessions can be attempted one after the other, either back to back with a break in between or on two different dates and times.
 If students require additional time to complete a session, extra time with supervision is allowed.

-At the end of the two test sessions, students will be presented with a questionnaire that asks them about their attitudes and perceptions with respect to literacy.
+At the end of the two assessment sessions, students will be presented with a questionnaire that asks them about their attitudes and perceptions with respect to literacy.

 What accommodations and special provisions are suggested for students?

-Alternative formats of the assessment have been created for students with special education needs, including students with a visual impairment.
-Please contact EQAO at email@example.com to order a Braille or printable version of the assessment, MP3s with full audio descriptions, and/or an alternative version of the assessment within the e-assessment system with full audio descriptions.
+Alternative formats of the test have been created for students with special education needs, including students with a visual impairment.
+Please e-mail EQAO at email@example.com to order a Braille or printable version of the test or MP3s (MP3 audio matches the audio available in the e-assessment).

 School administrators and teachers can create a plan to accommodate all students who require the following: